 Live mode talks to LinkedIn directly and synchronously for each call.
 Unlike async or schedule, Edges does not apply the same built-in pacing, batching, or orchestration on your behalf.
 At scale, careless live usage can look like automation and trigger throttling, checkpoints, or account risk.
-Goal: mimic human-like usage—similar in spirit to what Edges does in async—by spacing work, avoiding parallelism, and adding randomness.

 Using live mode unsafely puts your account at serious risk—you may be temporarily rate limited or even banned from LinkedIn.
 Having your account blocked due to unsafe usage is not a possibility, it’s only a matter of time.